pualien/Trackie/.github/ISSUE_TEMPLATE/1_bug_report.md

 ---
 name: "\U0001F41B Bug report"
-about: Create a report to help us improve Trackie
+about: Create a report to help Trackie to improve
 labels: bug